jmakanas/Data_Analysis_Portfolio/README.md

 Description: The project focuses on practicing basic data cleaning on a Nashville Housing dataset that is not ready to be used for analytical queries.
 In the project, I separate columns with grouped information, remove duplicate values, and fill null values with information offered within the original dataset.

-Skills: The project practices basic SQL functions such as converting dates, parcing information, creation of new columns, and removal of old unformatted columns
+Skills: The project practices basic SQL functions such as converting dates, parcing information, creating new columns, and removing old unformatted columns.

 ### Tableau